apoorvam1/LeetCode/Design Questions/Design_Fraud_Detection_System.md

 This can help speed up the get_recent_transactions method by caching the results for recently queried users.

 - Indexing: Proper indexing of data is crucial.
 In distributed databases (e.g., Cassandra, Elasticsearch), indexing on timestamps and user_id will significantly improve query performance for fetching transactions within a specific time range.

+5. Latency & Throughput
+Real-time latency is key here, especially since you're detecting fraud in milliseconds.

+Scaling Considerations:

+- Low-latency systems: Use distributed systems that are designed for low latency (like Flink, Kafka Streams, or AWS Kinesis).
+These systems allow you to process streams at scale with low-latency guarantees.

+- Event Time vs Processing Time: In a distributed system, the time at which an event was generated (event time) is often different from the time it’s processed (processing time).
+It’s important to handle watermarks (a concept from stream processing) to ensure that events out of order can still be processed correctly.

+- Horizontal Scaling: For each of these services (transaction ingestion, fraud detection, etc.), you should be able to horizontally scale the number of instances.
+You can scale based on throughput (number of transactions per second) and latency requirements.